theCapypara/riptide-repo/app/magento2/README.rst

 Magento_ eCommerce platform, version 2.

-The Riptide app comes with Varnish, Redis, RabbitMQ and a Mailcatcher.
+The Riptide app comes with Varnish, Redis, RabbitMQ and a mail catcher.

-Webserver is based on Nginx.
+Web server is based on Nginx.

 .. _Magento: https://magento.com/